Sienci-Labs/gsender/README.md

 * Javascript-based CNC interface software which leverages [Electron](https://www.electronjs.org/) for cross platform use
 * Is a branch off of the popular [CNCjs CNC controller interface](https://github.com/cncjs/cncjs)

+Some things that we’re looking to accomplish with this sender:
+* Reliability of operation
+* Accommodates all ranges of computing systems (low-end PC to RasPi | ‘light mode’)
+* Highly easy to use
+* Makes available all normally expected functions
+* Addresses common error throwing conditions automatically
+* Built-in gadgets for surface probing, stock flattening, firmware editing, and g-code editing with syntax highlighting, command navigation, and more
+* 3D cutting visualization

 ![gSender](https://sienci.com/wp-content/uploads/2021/04/gSender-Main-Screen-0.5.6.png)

 ## 💻 Download